oracle-livelabs/partner-solutions/java-quantum/high-level-qc/high-level-qc.md

 **Strange** is a Java library for quantum computing.

-* Strange contains a high-level API in the class org.redfx.strange.algorithm.Classic.
+* **Strange** contains a high-level API in the class `org.redfx.strange.algorithm.Classic`.
 This API has  a number of functions that benefit from quantum computing, without exposing the low-level quantum computing details.
-* Strange also contains a low-level API that allows Java developers to create quantum applications using quantum computing details (by using quantum gates).
+* **Strange** also contains a low-level API that allows Java developers to create quantum applications using quantum computing details (by using quantum gates).

 Classical computers work with bits: 0 and 1.
 But quantum computers work with qubits: 0, 1, and combinations (superpositions) of 0 and 1.
 Even so, when we measure a qubit, we always see either 0 or 1.